 The Purpose of Aerial Roots on Monstera Deliciosa

 The main purpose of aerial roots is to help Monstera Deliciosa grow up trees or other surfaces.
-Monstera Deliciosa, along with some other plants, makes use of their aerial roots once they are older and become heavier.
+Monstera Deliciosa and some other plants use their aerial roots once they are older and become heavier.

-Aerial roots are also capable of taking moisture from the air and providing water to the plant.
-These allow Monstera Deliciosa to thrive in the rainforest since larger trees often end up taking the majority of the water source.
+Aerial roots can also take moisture from the air and provide water to the plant.
+These allow Monstera Deliciosa to thrive in the rainforest since larger trees often occupy most of the water.

 Aerial roots are not the same as underground or lateral-subterranean roots because they are exclusively used for growing taller.
-Underground roots help the plant stay uprooted, absorb water from underground and nutrients from the soil.
+Underground roots help the plant stay uprooted and absorb water from underground and nutrients from the soil.

-However, it is important to remember that although aerial roots take up moisture from the air to water your plant, it is not their main function.
-Aerial roots alone cannot provide sufficient water for your plant, which is why it is important to water your plant as usual.
+Although aerial roots take moisture from the air to water your plant, it is not their main function.
+Aerial roots alone cannot provide sufficient water for your plant, so it is important to water your plant as usual.

 You can trim off some of the aerial roots if they have become too long, but cutting off all of them is harmful to your plant.
-These aerial roots are present to provide your plant with support, and not having any can be damaging.
+These aerial roots are present to support your plant, and not having any can be damaging.